Danial-Nasr/Clima-Tracker/README.md

 ## Roadmap

 - Implement monitoring and alerting using Prometheus and Grafana.
--Add automated testing to the CI/CD pipeline.
+- Add automated testing to the CI/CD pipeline.
--Transition to Kubernetes for broader deployment capabilities.
+- Transition to Kubernetes for broader deployment capabilities.
--Improve pipeline efficiency and reduce manual configurations.
+- Improve pipeline efficiency and reduce manual configurations.

 ## Contributing